techiethemastermind/teasora/README.md

 ## Frequently Asked Questions

-- Can I use this plugin without WooCommerce?
+**Q: Can I use this plugin without WooCommerce?**

-No, this plugin is specifically designed to work with WooCommerce.
+A: No, this plugin is specifically designed to work with WooCommerce.
 Make sure you have WooCommerce installed and activated before using the "Paura Product Manager" plugin.

-- Is coding knowledge required to use this plugin?
+**Q: Is coding knowledge required to use this plugin?**

-No coding knowledge is required.
+A: No coding knowledge is required.
 "Paura Product Manager" provides an intuitive drag-and-drop interface to build custom plugins.

 ## Changelog